 Testing & Quarantine Upon Arrival

-Should any of the three tests return a positive result, a mandatory self-paid 14-day quarantine will be required, and can be carried out either in government-approved facilities or Alternative State Quarantine (ASQ) facilities.
+Should any of the two tests return a positive result, a mandatory self-paid 10-day quarantine will be required, and can be carried out either in government-approved facilities or Alternative State Quarantine (ASQ) facilities.

 Testing & Quarantine Upon Return

 Travellers must complete a negative PCR test within 72 hours of boarding their flight back to Canada.